gravitational/workshop/firedrills.md

 * `PID`, allows to launch systemd as PID 1.
 * `CGROUP`, isolates cgroup hierarchy (on supported kernels, 4.6+).

 All Linux capabilities available on host are assigned to the Planet container as well.
-In addition, the Planet container gets access to all block and character devices on host and included a udev monitor that propagates device/partition information from host.
+In addition, the Planet container gets access to all block and character devices on host and includes a udev monitor that propagates device/partition information from host.

 This set of properties make Planet container similar to what Docker calls a "privileged" container.

-The Planet's rootfs is located under `/var/lib/gravity/local/packages/unpacked/gravitational.io/planet/<version>/rootfs/` so to be able access certain information from host, it sets up several bind mounts:
+The Planet's rootfs is located under `/var/lib/gravity/local/packages/unpacked/gravitational.io/planet/<version>/rootfs/` so to be able to access certain information from host, it sets up several bind mounts:

 * `/proc`, `/sys` and a few things from `/dev`.
 * Several Gravity system directories such as `/var/lib/gravity`.